Q: What is Amazon CodeDeploy?

 Q: Can I stop an in-flight deployment?

 Yes.
-When you stop an in-flight deployment, the AWS CodeDeploy service will instruct the agent on each instance to stop executing additional scripts.
+When you stop an in-flight deployment, the Amazon CodeDeploy service will instruct the agent on each instance to stop executing additional scripts.
 To get your application back to a consistent state, you can either redeploy the revision, or deploy another revision.

 Q: How do I roll back an application to the previous revision?

 To roll back an application to a previous revision, you just need to deploy that revision.
-AWS CodeDeploy keeps track of the files that were copied for the current revision and removes them before starting a new deployment, so there is no difference between redeploy and roll back.
+Amazon CodeDeploy keeps track of the files that were copied for the current revision and removes them before starting a new deployment, so there is no difference between redeploy and roll back.
 However, you need to make sure that the previous revisions are available for roll back.

 Q: Can I use a versioned Amazon S3 bucket to store revisions?